official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 255 House of Commons, Official Report, 25 May 2005, column 15WS.
 256 Paper Reid, 11 October 2005, ‘Iraq: Security Update’.

-101

-Executive Summarywe have known about the inadequacies of the IPS for so long and yet failed to address them”.257 The Assessments Staff reinforced the lack of progress in reforming the ISF.
+we have known about the inadequacies of the IPS for so long and yet failed to address them”.257 The Assessments Staff reinforced the lack of progress in reforming the ISF.

 740. In October 2005, the Chiefs of Staff made a stark assessment of the insurgency